18F/identity-pki/terraform/modules/cloudwatch_dashboard/README.md

 ## Using the SP filter

-The SP filter is based on Variables, a kind of clunky feature of Cloudwatch dashboards.
+The SP filter is based on [Variables][cloudwatch-variables], a kind of clunky feature of Cloudwatch dashboards.
 Basically, it does a find-and-replace on the _JSON representation_ of your dashboard based on the variable(s) you choose.

 To implement an SP filter in your dashboard, first add the following to the queries _all_ of your widgets that should be filtered by SP: